 Military service members and veterans may be entitled to financial compensation for tinnitus and other hearing injuries caused by defective 3M Dual-Ended Combat Arms Earplugs.

 3M has already paid a generous settlement award to the government.
-At William G. Kolodner, P.A., our Baltimore personal injury lawyers can help you get your fair share of this settlement.
+At William G. Kolodner, P.A., our personal injury lawyers in Baltimore can help you get your fair share of this settlement.
 If you suffered tinnitus or hearing loss after serving in the military, an experienced Baltimore 3M earplugs injury lawyer can help.

 Overview of the 3M Earplugs Injury Lawsuits

 Military-grade earplugs are supposed to prevent damage to the ear canal while serving in combat zones.
 Unfortunately, these earplugs might not have provided the promised ear protection.
 The lawsuits allege that 3M, the company that made them, actually knew the earplugs were defective and sold them anyway.

 Between 2003 and 2015, over 100,000 U.S. military servicemen and women used 3M earplugs called Dual-Ended Combat Arms Earplugs.
 These earplugs were used by members of the U.S. Army, Air Force, Navy and Marines in countless operations, including (but by no means limited to):

 - The War in Somalia

 - Yemeni Civil War

 Later, the earplugs were found to have a serious design flaw that could cause permanent hearing loss.
 This design defect gives victims the right to file product liability lawsuits against 3M for damages.